akto-api-security/Documentation/getting-started/helm-deploy.md

 Here are the steps to install Akto via Helm charts -

-1. Prepare Mongo Connection string - You can create a fresh new Mongo or use existing Mongo if you have Akto installed previously in your cloud.
+1. Prepare Mongo Connection string - You can set up a fresh mongo cluster using [this](mongo-cluster-setup.md).
+For best experience we strongly recommend a mongo cluster.
+You can also use an existing mongo.
 2. Install Akto via Helm
 3. Verify Installation and harden security